-NO Go to P13 Total salary and wage expenses on the next page.
+NO Go to P13 Total salary and wage expenses below.

-This is the total amount owed by the business at the end of the year for goods and services received during the income year (that is, current trade and other creditors).
+This is the total amount owed by the business at the end of the year for goods and services received during the income year - that is, current trade and other creditors.